nancyletranx3/Amazon-Product-Reviews/index.md

 - TFIDF vectorizer helps downscale weights for the words that occur in many documents
 - Although it has a high accuracy, the data between the classes are imbalanced
 - The recall score of positive is really high compared to neutral and negative.
-Want recall scores to be higher because it correctly identifies the true positives
+Want recall scores to be higher because it correctly identifies the true positives (classes)

 ### Using a combination of TFIDF vectorizer, Linear SVC, and SMOTE